-Many people associate the best Fitbits with the best fitness trackers, mainly because the California-based fitness company is the largest player in that market by such a margin, that we felt obligated to create a buying guide dedicated to them.
-A lot of people will use the word Fitbit when they mean fitness watch or band, and vice versa: truth to be told, we don't blame them.
+Many people associate the best Fitbits with the best fitness trackers, mainly because the California-based fitness company is the largest player in that market by a huge margin.
+These people will use the word 'Fitbit' when they mean 'fitness watch' or 'band', and vice versa: truth to be told, we don't blame them.
 You can get cheaper trackers, but Fitbit has a well-deserved reputation for the quality of what it sells, in terms of build and app support.
 Below are the list of all the best Fitbit watches, bands and trackers, all reviewed and ranked by T3's resident Fitbit experts.

 Back in the day, Fitbit started with basic pedometers that clipped onto sports bra straps or waist bands, it's now moved up through a variety of bands to produce sophisticated devices that track everything from runs via GPS to workouts via heart-rate monitors to even menstruation – via user diary entries rather than any kind of sensor, admittedly.